-- Business Structure: Do you want to be a sole proprietor, LLC, or S-corp?
+- Business Structure: Do you want to be a sole proprietor, LLC, or S-Corp?
 Your tax status and other regulations depend on your business structure.
 This SBA resource will help you choose the right structure.

 - SCORE: The Service Corps of Retired Executives is a non-profit association supported by the SBA.
 SCORE provides free and confidential business advice from experienced business owners.
 The organization offers webinars, mentors, workshops, blogs, and one-on-one mentoring.
 SCORE’s services are free.

 - SBA: The SBA has support for businesses that want to learn how to sell to the government.
-Its All Small program can match you with a mentor-protégé.
+SBA’s All Small program can match you with a mentor-protégé.
 The service is offered at no charge.

 - 10 Steps to Starting a Business: The SBA lists steps to take when starting a business, each with links for finding lots more information.

 - 50 Free Resources to Help Grow Your Business: This webpage is the kitchen sink of small business lists.
 It includes everything from networking, operations, and funding to marketing, development, and branding resources.